-International investors have access to virtually limitless opportunities around the world, from Austria to Zambia.
-Buying and selling these foreign securities has also become a lot easier with the advent of exchange-traded funds (ETFs) and American Depository Receipts (ADRs) that cover the vast majority of popular companies and countries around the world.
+International investors have access to virtually limitless opportunities around the world, from Australia to Zambia.
+Buying and selling these foreign securities is easy to do through the use of exchange-traded funds (ETFs) and American depository receipts (ADRs).
+These investment products cover the vast majority of popular companies and countries around the world.

-In this article, we will take a look at the top ten most popular foreign ADRs, as well as some important considerations for investors before purchasing them.
+Take a look at the top 10 most popular foreign ADRs, as well as some important considerations for investors before purchasing them.

 The 10 Most Popular Foreign ADRs